 And so do individual human beings and society as a whole.
 While human beings are CAS in themselves, they are also stakeholders in the systems in which they live and they make things happen!
 Their actions and behaviour are driven by what they believe and perceive to be most important to them.
 Each is unique and different from the next one.
 No person’s behaviour will be the same in all conditions; each one adapts over time and has an impact on others in the system.

 Through interactions and networking, people learn from each other – not always in a deliberate and conscious manner.
-Order is emergent and self-organising – there is no central control in the system and relationships are in fact the system’s coordinating mechanisms.
+Order is emergent and self-organising – there is no central control in the system and relationships are in fact the system’s coordinating mechanisms, similar to the notion of “swarm intelligence.”

 A CAS has its own identity: the whole is larger than the sum of its parts – such is also the case of a car that is greater than the sum of its parts and has a unique identity.